Bumps and redness on the face, how to get rid of them?

 Sensitive skin reacts more easily to external aggressions and is prone to redness and irritation.
 A soothing and minimalist routine is recommended.

-1. Redness and bumps on the cheeks
+1. Redness and pimples on the cheeks

 2. Small bump and localized redness

-1. Adopt a suitable skincare routine
+1. Adopt an appropriate skincare routine

 • Sun protection: apply a daily sunscreen to limit the worsening of redness.

-2. Favor non-comedogenic products
+2. Prefer non-comedogenic products

 3. Natural techniques to soothe the skin